Can’t decide which wine is right for you or need help with your order? Please call so we can help

 0333 772 0301

 Grillo is a Sicilian grape variety well suited to the heat of the island.
 Previously used only in fortified Marsala wine, it is now being seen increasingly in still dry white wines like this one.
-The family-run winery, Funaro, describes itself as eco-friendly and has been producing wine for three generations and fully organically since 2011.
-Their ethos is laid out in a "Respect Notebook" and includes the following statements:
+The family-run winery, Caruso & Minini, is certified organic and has been producing wine for four generations

-I classify this wine as Aromatic because of its Grillo-typical aromas & flavours - apple, lemon with nuttiness & a hint of orange - and because of its medium body which is largely a result of ageing the wine on its lees (not from any oak ageing).
-But it is also nice and crisp thanks to a very well-balanced level of acidity.
+Though this is crisp and light, I classify this wine as Aromatic because of its Grillo-typical aromas & flavours - apple, lemon with nuttiness & a hint of orange - and because of its medium body which is largely a result of ageing the wine on its lees.
+Fermentation was in oak and acacia vats - but these are huge barrels so the oak influence is mild.
+Fundamentally it's a crisp, fresh wine thanks to a very well-balanced level of acidity with complexity of flavours.
 For such quality and for an organic wine, this is really great value - and very drinkable!

 A bit like Pinot Grigio in terms of body, this Sicilian wine is produced from the Grillo grape.
-The structure comes from lees ageing not from oak, the flavours include lemon, apple with nutty & orange hints.
+The structure comes mainly from lees ageing though it has been fermented in large oak & acacia vats.
+Flavours include lemon, apple with nutty & orange hints.
 Not too aromatic, the wine retains a fresh style